 - Extra produce from their gardens for taste tests

+You can integrate nutrition activities into your daily schedule by weaving them seamlessly into morning circle time, snack time, and transitions.
 Weaving nutrition education into your existing routine makes learning seamless and consistent.

-Morning circle time ideas
+What are morning circle time ideas for nutrition?

 - Start the day with a song about healthy foods.